aws-samples/serverless-patterns/s3-bedrock-batch-inference-cdk/README.md

     ```shell
     cd s3-bedrock-batch-inference-cdk
     ```
-3. Deploy the stack:
-   Replace the `ModelARN` with the arn of the model you want to use.
-For example, if you want to use **Claude 3.5 Sonnet** in **us-east-1** the ARN would be `arn:aws:bedrock:us-west-2::foundation-model/anthropic.claude-3-5-sonnet-20240620-v1:0`.
+3. Deploy the stack by running the command below.
+Replace `ModelARN` with the arn of the model you want to use.
+For example, if you want to use **Claude 3.5 Sonnet** in **us-west-2** the ARN would be `arn:aws:bedrock:us-west-2::foundation-model/anthropic.claude-3-5-sonnet-20240620-v1:0`.
 See [Pre-requisites](#pre-requisites) section for more details.

    ```shell
    cdk deploy --parameters ModelARN=<ARN of the model>